 Open the flyers to the left to learn more about the Academic Year professional learning opportunities.
 No registration is necessary.

-First-Year Academic Integration Workshops
+Academic Integration Workshops

 Each Fall and Spring, you are invited to explore how computer science content can be used to accelerate student learning in Math, Science, English/Language Arts, and other core academic subjects.
 Each 6-hour workshop features hands-on lessons, resources to connect CS to core academic subjects, and physical materials to help bring CS lessons to life for your students!